Arshu/ASP.NET-Core-In-Fly.io/README.md

     flyctl launch
 ```

-Enter the AppName : aspnet
+Enter the AppName : aspnet1

 Select the Organization : Personal